Acid3: Test

 The compliance criteria require that the test be run with a browser's default settings.
 The final rendering must have a 100/100 score and must be pixel-identical with the reference rendering.
 On browsers designed for personal computers, the animation has to be smooth (taking no more than 33 ms for each subtest on reference hardware equivalent to a top-of-the-line Apple laptop) as well, though slower performance on a slow device does not imply non-conformance.

 Acid3 rendered by Fennec 1.0 alpha 1.
-Buckets 2, 4, and 6 pass all 16 subtests, buckets 1 and 3 pass more than 10 subtests while bucket 5 passes more than 5 subtests.
+Buckets 2, 4, and 6 pass all 16 subtests, buckets 1 and 3 pass more than 10 (but not all 16) subtests while bucket 5 passes more than 5 (but fewer than 11) subtests.

 To pass the test the browser must also display a generic favicon in the browser toolbar, not the favicon image from the Acid3 web server.
 The Acid3 server when asked for favicon.ico gives a 404 response code, but with image data in the body.
 This tests that the web browser correctly handles the 404 error code when fetching the favicon, by treating this as a failure and displaying the generic icon instead.

 When the test is running, the rectangles will be added to the rendered image; the number of subtests passed in the bucket will determine the color of the rectangles.